-- approving the places other than the designated customs office, as referred to paragraph 1. - 4.
-The Commission shall adopt, by means of implementing acts, the procedure regarding the presentation of the goods to customs as referred to in this Article.
+- 43. The Commission is empowered to adopt delegated acts in accordance with Article 261, to supplement this Regulation by determining the conditions for designating and approving the places other than the designated customs office, as referred to paragraph 1. - 54.
+The Commission shall adopt, by means of implementing acts, the procedure regarding the physical.presentation of the goods to the customs authority and notifying the carrier or the holder of the goods of the need to physically present the goods as referred to in this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 262(4).